-How long should that web copy be?
+Writing better web copy — How long should that copy be?
 Really.

-This is a common refrain these days… Doesn’t matter if the client is selling complex, business-to-business services online or a simple impulse item in the corner market, they often have the same idea concerning web copy…
+This is a common refrain these days… Doesn’t matter if the client is selling complex, business-to-business services or a simple impulse item, they often have the same idea when it comes to writing better web copy…

 “This copy’s just too long.
 No one’s going to read that.”